victorjonsson/Arlima/README.md

 used on a daily basis at http://www.folkbladet.nu and http://www.vk.se, websites that together has over 200 000 unique visitors per week.*

-> **NOTICE!** The master branch of this repository is not intended for use in production.

 ## Getting started

-1. Install Arlima via the [WordPress.org plugin directory](http://wordpress.org/extend/plugins/arlima/).
+~~1.
+Install Arlima via the [WordPress.org plugin directory](http://wordpress.org/extend/plugins/arlima/).~~
+1. Download the latest release from github and unzip the folder in your plugin directory
 2. Go to "Article lists" -> "Edit lists" in wp-admin and create your first article list.
 3. Open up a page (or create it) in wp-admin.
 Down to the right you will see a meta box labeled "Arlima" where you choose the list that you created on step 2.